 Is it any good?

-Egg and Millicent and the situations in which they find themselves are interesting and appealing, and the plot complications (not to mention the hints of things to come in future installments) are quite promising.
+Egg and Millicent and the situations they encounter are interesting and appealing, and the plot complications (not to mention the hints of things to come in future installments) are quite promising.
 There's never a dull moment in DEADWEATHER AND SUNRISE (the debut novel of Geoff Rodkey, the screenwriter for such movies as Daddy Day Care, Daddy Day Camp and RV), as some drastic development changes everything any time there's a peaceful second.

 The violence levels (people are killed, Egg is always in mortal danger) and fondness for grotesque comic embellishment -- particularly with regard to the mutilated pirates -- will be entertaining to some readers, but others will find that these elements detract from the book's charms.
 But the strong plot and winning characters override much of the annoyance.